DQL Definition¶

 - N/network - Network eBPF data lookup

-In specific queries, if no data source is specified, the default is metric
+In specific queries, if no data source is specified, it defaults to metric

 (or M

-), meaning time series metrics are the default data source in DQL.
+), meaning time series metrics are the default data source for DQL.

 target-clause¶